vamsi2577/Gemini-Real-time-voice-assistant/docs/DOCUMENTATION.md

 # Gemini Real-time Voice Assistant - Full Documentation

-A multimodal, real-time AI assistant that listens to your voice and responds in text.
-It supports conversation history, custom system prompts, and private data for personalized interactions, all powered by the Google Gemini API.
+A multimodal, real-time AI assistant that listens to your voice or accepts text input and responds in text.
+It supports conversation history, custom system prompts, and file attachments for personalized interactions, all powered by the Google Gemini API.

 ---

 ## Features

--   **Responsive UI with Collapsible Header**: The UI is optimized for small screens.
-The header is hidden by default on narrow viewports and can be revealed with a toggle button, maximizing space for the conversation.
--   **Adaptive Controls**: The main microphone button resizes, appearing smaller on small screens and larger on desktops for better usability.
--   **Easy Configuration & Session Management**: App controls are grouped in the header.
-Settings are tucked away in a modal window, accessible via a gear icon.
-The "New Session" button is located right next to it, providing clear, top-level controls.
--   **Intuitive API Key Handling**: The app provides clear, non-intrusive visual cues if the API key is missing:
-    -   A red dot appears on the settings icon.
-    -   A warning message is displayed in the main conversation area.
-    -   The microphone button is visually disabled.
--   **Local API Key Storage**: Set your Gemini API key directly in the UI—it's saved locally in your browser for convenience.
+-   **Dual Input Modes**: Seamlessly switch between voice and text input.
+The UI features a comprehensive input bar with a microphone button and a dynamic-height text area.
+This can be toggled to a voice-only floating button for a minimal interface.
+-   **File Attachments for Context**: Provide files directly to the assistant for context.
+Supported formats include:
+    -   **Images**: (JPG, PNG, WebP) for visual analysis.
+    -   **Documents**: (PDF, DOCX) and plain text (.TXT).
+The app securely parses these on the client-side to extract text content.
+-   **Capture Browser Tab Audio**: Listen to and transcribe audio from another browser tab (e.g., a meeting or a video).
+Due to browser security, this feature guides you to use a system-level audio loopback device (like "Stereo Mix" on Windows or a virtual audio device on macOS) to route the captured audio for transcription.
+-   **Modern, Interactive Settings Panel**: A redesigned UI for configuration, organized into clean, card-based sections.
+    -   **Click-to-Edit Prompts**: System prompts are displayed as clean text and transform into an editable area on-demand, saving space.
+    -   **Hover-to-Reveal**: Long prompts are collapsed by default and expand on hover for a cleaner look.
+    -   **Microphone Selection**: Choose your preferred audio input device from a dropdown list of available microphones.
+-   **Integrated Session Metrics**: The performance and cost metrics are now integrated as a collapsible section within the settings panel, removing the need for a separate modal.
 -   **Real-time Voice Transcription**: Uses the browser's native Web Speech API to transcribe your voice into text as you speak.
 -   **Streaming AI Responses**: Receives and displays responses from the Gemini model in real-time, creating a fluid conversational experience.
--   **Continuous Conversation**: The assistant can listen continuously, processing spoken commands and questions as they are finalized.
 -   **Customizable AI Persona**: Use the "System Prompt" to define the assistant's personality, role, and response style.
--   **Contextual Awareness**: Provide "Personalization Data" to give the AI private context (like your name, interests, or project details) for more relevant answers.
+-   **Contextual Awareness**: Provide "Personalization Data" to give the AI private context (like your name or project details) for more relevant answers.
--   **Modern & Responsive UI**: A clean, intuitive interface built with React and Tailwind CSS that works on various screen sizes.
+-   **Responsive UI**: A clean, intuitive interface built with React and Tailwind CSS that works on various screen sizes.
--   **Performance Monitoring**: Built-in logging for key events and performance metrics, such as "time to first chunk" and total response time.
--   **Session Metrics & Info Panel**: A toggleable window that displays:
-    -   **Live Performance**: Latency (time to first chunk) and total response time for the last interaction.
-    -   **Token Counts**: Estimated token usage for the last prompt and response.
-    -   **Session Totals**: Cumulative token counts for the entire conversation.
-    -   **Cost Estimation**: A running estimate of the API costs for the current session.
-    -   **API Config**: The name of the model currently in use.

 ## Architecture & Tech Stack

-The application is a client-side single-page application (SPA) built with a modern frontend stack.
+The application is a client-side single-page application (SPA).

--   **Frontend Framework**: **React 19** with TypeScript for building the user interface.
+-   **Frontend Framework**: **React 19** with TypeScript.
 -   **Styling**: **Tailwind CSS** for a utility-first styling workflow.
 -   **AI Integration**: **Google Gemini API** via the `@google/genai` SDK.
-    -   **Model**: `gemini-2.5-flash` is used for its excellent balance of speed and capability, making it ideal for real-time chat.
+    -   **Model**: `gemini-2.5-flash` is used for its excellent balance of speed and capability.
--   **Voice Recognition**: **Web Speech API**, a browser-native API for speech-to-text conversion.
+-   **Voice Recognition**: **Web Speech API**, a browser-native API for speech-to-text.
+-   **Tab Audio Capture**: **Screen Capture API** (`getDisplayMedia`) to capture audio streams from other browser tabs.
+-   **Document Parsing**:
+    -   **PDF.js**: For client-side parsing of PDF files.
+    -   **Mammoth.js**: For client-side extraction of text from DOCX files.

 ## Application Flow

-The following diagram illustrates the data flow from user input to the AI's response:

 ```mermaid
 sequenceDiagram